Golf-R&A and USGA take steps to limit golf ball distances

 If adopted, the proposal would be effective from 2026.

-To conform to the MLR, golf balls must not exceed the current Overall Distance Standard (ODS) limit of 317 yards (plus three yards tolerance) at modified Actual Launch Conditions (ALC) with a clubhead speed of 127mph and based on a calibration set-up for 11 degrees and 2220 rpm.
+To conform to the MLR, golf balls will have to not exceed the current Overall Distance Standard (ODS) limit of 317 yards (plus three yards tolerance) at modified Actual Launch Conditions (ALC) with a clubhead speed of 127mph and based on a calibration set-up for 11 degrees and 2220 rpm.

 All other balls, including those typically used by recreational golfers with lower swing speeds, would continue to be tested on existing ALC values.